terencesaw86/TrollVNC/README.md

 ## Clipboard Sync

-_I’ve tested and confirmed that UTF-8 text encoding is supported by UltraVNC now._
+_Many VNC clients support clipboard sync, but behavior may vary.
+This feature is primarily supported by UltraVNC._

 - UTF-8 clipboard sync is enabled by default; fallbacks to Latin-1 for legacy clients where needed.
 - Starts when the first client connects and stops when the last disconnects.